 If you adopted your dog past this period, then take comfort in the thought that it’s not too late.
 Yes, early experiences are essential, but continued socialization also matters.
 Continue socializing with your dog by bringing him/her to doggy daycare, go on some play dates, take them on daily walks.
 Spending quality time with them will increase your bond!

 Create a positive association with your dog and allow your dog to create a positive association with his/her environment.
-Dogs can also play favorites based on associations.
+Dogs can also play favourites based on associations.

 Think of them as like a child.
 The more positively they associate you with something, the more they will come to you.
-For example, you always bring candies to your nephew’s house every time you come over, and your nephew will have a positive association with you and always look forward to having you around.
+For example, if you always bring lollies to your nephew’s house every time you come over, your nephew will have a positive association with you and always look forward to having you around.

 There’s also specific compatibility that needs to be checked with your personality and your dog’s breed.
 In choosing your dog, you better check this out first to see if you two can go along well.

 Dogs are likely to choose their favourite person if they match their personality and energy level.
 A more reserved, cautious dog is expected to bond to an owner who has the same personality.
 In contrast, an outgoing, mischievous dog is likely to connect with an owner with the same personality type.